 As your blog gets bigger and attracts a larger audience, content writing becomes content planning and content managing.
-On larger blogs, a team of authors usually works together.
+For larger blogs, a team of authors usually works together.
 Blogs are written by individual authors, but these authors still have to work together.
-Otherwise, a blog with the exact same topic could appear twice.
+Otherwise, a blog with the same topic could appear twice.
 Or, authors could use a totally different style and tone of voice.
 In this post, we will give some tips on how to manage the content of a growing blog.

 If your blog and your audience are growing and you’re getting more serious about blogging, you should make a plan for your content.
 If you have a personal blog, planning your content will be fairly easy.

-Want to read more about the technical site of a growing blog?
+Want to read more about the technical side of a growing blog?
 Then read our article on how to manage the technical SEO of a growing blog.
 Or struggling with your blogs structure?
 Read how to keep the structure of your growing blog under control!

 You should blog regularly.
 It’s hard to give exact numbers.
 For a company blog, a daily post will be totally acceptable.
-For a personal blog this probably won’t be doable at all.
+For a personal blog, this probably won’t be doable at all.
 Try to establish some kind of frequency and stick to it.
 Your readers will appreciate a reliable schedule.
 Once you know you can commit to your chosen schedule, make sure to communicate it to your audience somehow, so they know what they can expect.

 If you often write about similar topics, make sure to mix things up a little.
 Don’t write articles about nearly identical topics one after the other.
 Of course you can still write blog series, but try to vary between topics as much as possible.
 You could also make variations in the form of your content.
 A video post for example really spices things up!